julian-klode/lingolang/docs/permissions.md

     merge(A, B) & \text{else}
 \end{cases}
 $$
-be a helper function that merges contravariant things by replacing swapping union and intersection.
+be a helper function that merges contravariant things after swapping union and intersection modes.

 Then merging functions is:
 \begin{align*}